signalapp/libsignal/CODING_GUIDELINES.md

 - We do not have consistent guidelines for how to do errors in Rust, and the different crates do them differently. :-(

+- When profiling on an aarch64 device, you need to **explicitly enable hardware AES support** in the `aes` crate:

+        RUSTFLAGS="--cfg aes_armv8 ${RUSTFLAGS:-}"

+    These are automatically detected on x86_64, but will require an opt-in for aarch64 until we can update to `aes 0.9` or newer (not out yet at the time of this writing).
+All our app library build scripts set this themselves, but doing a manual `cargo build --release` will not.

 ## Async